 Welcome to Foundation!

 In Foundation we have 3 classes of 30 children.
 The Red and Green apples are based on our Balderton site and the Oranges are based on the Fernwood site.
+Mrs Mitchell is foundation lead working across both sites.
 At Fernwood the children are taught by Miss Whiles along with Mrs Bentley.
-At the Balderton site Miss Woodcock is teaching the Green apples, while Mrs Mitchell is on maternity leave, and Miss Mackinder has the Red apples, both supported by Jess, Kate, Mrs Edkins and Shannon.
+At the Balderton site Miss Woodcock is teaching the Green apples and Miss Pope has the Red apples, both supported by Jess, Kate and Shannon.

 Teaching and learning in the Early Years Foundation Stage at Chuter Ede begins with each and every child and what they already know and can do by themselves.
 We pay a great deal of attention to their interests and personalities, incorporating these in our planning.

 This half term we are leaning all about the signs of Spring and Easter.
 We explore the Easter story, Chicken Licken and Guess How Much I Love You.
 Through our exploration of Spring the children learn about the life-cycle of chicks, how to look after animals, mothers and their babies in Spring and the plants and wildlife that the children might see during these coming months.
 As part of our talk and walk scheme we will be enjoying the spring weather by walking in and around the school twice a week.
 Across all classes the children will also be talking about healthy living and eating.
 Later in the term we will be delighted to welcome some new arrivals to our class, the team from the Happy Chick company will be bringing in some eggs for all children to watch hatch and grow, whilst learning all about how to care for chicks.